-On a single large cluster of elderberries there may still be a few unripe berries that you can pull off and discard before processing.
+On a single large cluster/umbel of elderberries there may still be a few unripe berries that you can pull off and discard before processing.

-Just as with the elderflowers, harvest ripe elderberries by cutting the entire head of elderberries off of the plant.
+Just as with the elderflowers, harvest ripe elderberries by removing the entire umbel from the plant.

 How much fruit can a single elderberry tree produce?

-The annual average yield is about 12-15 pounds per plant.
+The annual average elderberry yield is about 12-15 pounds per mature plant.

 What do raw elderberries taste like?

-Frankly, not great.
 Raw elderberries taste similar to a watery blackberry.
+Not great.

-However, when you cook elderberries some amazing chemistry takes place that turns their flavor into a rich blackberry/grape jam-red wine flavor that’s quite delicious.
+However, when you cook elderberries, some amazing chemistry takes place that turns their flavor into a rich blackberry/grape jam-red wine flavor that’s quite delicious.
 Lightly sweetening cooked elderberries with honey, stevia, sugar, etc also vastly improves their flavor.

 How long will raw elderberries keep?

-Elderberries are quite delicate so you’ll need to refrigerate or freeze your processed elderberries immediately.
-They’ll last in the fridge for up to one week before they’ll start to turn.
-Frozen elderberries will last for years.
+Elderberries are quite delicate so you’ll need to refrigerate or freeze your processed fruit immediately.
+They’ll last in the fridge for up to one week before they’ll start to go bad.
+However, frozen elderberries can last for several years.

 What can you make with elderberries?

-Elderberries can be made into jams, pies, gummies, wine, and pretty much anything else you can dream of making with berries.
-Our personal favorite is making elderberry syrup (our recipe), which we drink throughout the winter to boost our immune system and avoid getting sick.
+Elderberries can be made into jams, pies, gummies, ferments, adult beverages, and pretty much anything else you can dream of making with berries.
+Our personal favorite is making elderberry syrup (here’s our elderberry syrup recipe), which we drink throughout the winter to boost our immune system and help avoid getting sick.